THEOplayer/samples-ios-sdk/README.md

 * Easy to read code, allowing them to be used as samples on how specific features can be integrated.
-* Open source code, providing common ground when investigating issues, allowing the THEO support team to showcase reference implementations, and customers to provide a clear reproduction project showcasing the issue they are seeing during integration or production.
+* Open source code, providing common ground when investigating issues, allowing the OptiView support team to showcase reference implementations, and customers to provide a clear reproduction project showcasing the issue they are seeing during integration or production.
 * Clean look and feel, allowing the apps to be used for marketing demo's